Validation of admission

 PSU academic records are sealed thirty days after the conferral of a degree.
 After this date, no changes can be made to the academic record, such as removal of Incompletes or grade changes, except via petition to the Graduate Council.

-At the time a graduate program has a change to their curriculum approved, they may set more restrictive limits about which set of requirements can be used.
+At the time a graduate program has a change to their curriculum approved, they may set more restrictive limits about which set of requirements (catalog year) can be used.

 Credit distribution and limitations